oscar-system/GenericCharacterTables.jl/docs/src/book.md

 ```

 Recomputing the scalar product now gives a new result.
 Note that
-we have to map the character type `h` into the new table for this work.
+we have to map the character type `h` into the new table for this to work.
 ```jldoctest book
 julia> scalar_product(s, T2(h))
 1